harakonan/research-public/cba/README.md

 # cba
-Codes used in "Association measures of claims-based algorithms for common chronic conditions were assessed using regularly collected data in Japan" [[article]](https://doi.org/10.1016/j.jclinepi.2018.03.004)
+Codes used in research for claims-based algorithms (CBAs):

+- `checkup/`: "Association measures of claims-based algorithms for common chronic conditions were assessed using regularly collected data in Japan" [[article]](https://doi.org/10.1016/j.jclinepi.2018.03.004)
-Data: Medical and pharmacy claims data combined with annual health screening results were obtained from Japan Medical Data Center (JMDC).
+- `machine-learning/`: "Claims-based algorithms for common chronic conditions were efficiently constructed using machine learning methods" ***--- This article is currently under review, and codes are not yet publicly available.
+We have sent the codes that we plan to publish here to the journal we have submitted the article.***